-All eligible people, including Aboriginal and Torres Strait Islander people, should be offered the choice of HPV testing on a self-collected vaginal sample or on a clinician-collected sample.
+All eligible people, including Aboriginal and Torres Strait Islander people, should be offered the choice of HPV testing on a self-collected vaginal sampleor on a clinician-collected sample.

-REC12.5: Data collection and recording Aboriginal and Torres Strait Islander status Healthcare professionals should ask all women whether they identify as Aboriginal or Torres Strait Islander, and a woman's Aboriginal and Torres Strait Islander status should be recorded on the pathology request form in accordance with the ABS classification and standards.
+REC12.5: Data collection and recording Aboriginal and Torres Strait Islander status Healthcare professionals should ask all women whether they identify as Aboriginal or Torres Strait Islander, and a woman's Aboriginal and Torres Strait Islander status should be recorded on relevant clinical records, including pathology request forms, in accordance with the Australian Bureau of Statistics classification and standards.
+Aboriginal and Torres Strait Islander status influences clinical management of tests in some cases.